 - A few large stainless steel mixing bowls.
 I use these for making large salads, mixing homemade sausage, holiday stuffing you get the picture.

 - High quality baking set.
 This should include cooling racks a few baking sheets, a bread pan, muffin tin and cake pan.
-I use everything in this set and have never needed more, but you can always add if you become an avid baker
+I use everything in this set and have never needed more, but you can always add if you become an avid baker.
+Again I chose stainless, but you can find non pfoa non-stick versions as well.

 - Cusinart food processor.
 Yep, this might seem frivolous, but it's a workhorse.
 Mine was a hand-me-down.
 It's over 15 years old and still works like a charm for everything from pesto to grated cheese.
 This is a game changer for the from scratch cook.